Updated: Aug 31

 “What would truly be revolutionary for women’s sex lives is to engage with what research has found all along: the best predictors of sexual satisfaction are intimacy and connection,” adds Debby Herbenick, PhD, a professor at Indiana University School of Public Health and a research fellow at the Kinsey Institute.

 Statements like these, especially from sources of academic sex education, set back humanity developing greater sexual sophistication.
 They affirm the poisonous myth circulating in society: "You don't need sexual skills.
 You just need cuddling, affection, and love."
 That's like saying you don't need the cake part of the cupcake, you just need the icing, sprinkles, and candle.
+Icing is great, but alone it is not a cupcake.
 It's also a statement that condemns those who enjoy sex for its own erotic sake and the appreciation felt by many for that.
 It's a picket fence statement popular with the sexually ignorant and endemic to most academic sex sources.